balabanmetin/misa/README.md

 Installation on Linux, Mac OSX, or Windows
 ------------------------------------

-Clone the repository and change directory:
+Install MISA using the following command in the command-line:

-`git clone https://github.com/balabanmetin/misa.git && cd misa`
+`pip install misa`

 ---------------------------------------------